openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 ## Conclusion
 We showed how a map/reduce pattern can be implemented with OpenFaaS.
 A created a workflow to process a CSV file containing Wikipedia URLs.
 Our goal was to run an AI model for each URL.
 We split the input into many sub tasks to process them in parallel.
 This fan out part is supported in OpenFaaS through asynchronous functions.
 We started an asynchronous request for each URL, that in turn invoked the machine learning model.
 After all the requests completed their results were combined into a single output.
 This fanning in required some state.
 We used a redis key to keep track of the batch progress.

-The example we showed here is a minimal example that can be used a starting point.
+The example we showed here is a minimal example that can be used as a starting point.
 It can be further improved and adapted for more specific use cases.

-- The processing can be made more resilient by retrying a sub task before marling it as failed.
+- The processing can be made more resilient by retrying a sub task before marking it as failed.
 - A function that returns some info on the batch progress can be added.

 See also: